 |1st person||misu te/to - mine||imisu te/to - ours|

 |2nd person||yusu te/to - yours||uyusu te/to - yours|

 |tesu te/to - hers, his, its||etesu te/to - theirs|

 |sesu te/to - my own, your own, her own, his own, our own, their own|

-As seen under Correlatives, third-person pronouns (te/to) are used for correlative pronouns since determiners (ke, hin, den, etc.) must always be followed by a (pro)noun.
+As seen under Correlatives, third-person pronouns (te/to and ete/oto) are used for correlative pronouns since determiners (ke, hin, den, etc.) must always be followed by a (pro)noun.
 See Noun Phrases.

-Similarly, te/to, as well as ete/oto when necessary, are used at the end of noun phrases when the noun is understood.
+Similarly, (e)te/(o)to are used at the end of noun phrases when the noun is understood.